RajkumarSony/Famous-Places/About-Tourist-Places/05-Indonesia-BorobudurTemple.md

 Senerek Soup, where the location is only a few minutes from Borobudur Temple.
 This food is made from beef ribs, and there is also red bean soup given other pieces of vegetables, as well as pieces of meat.

-The appearance of the soup is clear, suitable for eating at lunch or dinner.
-Senerek soup is also one of the most popular specialties from the city of Magelang, especially around Borobudur Temple.
+The appearance of the soup is clear, and suitable for eating at lunch or dinner.
+Senerek soup is also one of the most popular specialties in the city of Magelang, especially around Borobudur Temple.

 It is said that in the past, this senerek soup was very popular during the colonial period because of its deliciousness.
 So that until now the culinary still survives, and has become one of the most sought after by tourists.